dudewad/word-scraper/readme.md

 These files are picky, so if you have an out-of-place comma or don't put things in double quotes, it'll break.
 Keep that in mind.

+# Generating the output

+Once your configuration file is ready, you need to run the scraper to generate the data from the websites that you added to the configuration.

+You do this by opening a command prompt in the root directory of the project, and running the main script, feeding it your new configuration file.
+For instance, if you made a config file called `my-config-file.json`, then your command would be:

+`node main -c my-config-file.json`

+This shouldn't take too long to run.
+Once it finishes, if you open the project directory you should see your directory with your output data in it at the location you specified in your config file's `out.baseDir` property (see the configuration section for more on that).

 # Viewing the output

 To view the output you need to start the http-server that you installed in the getting started section.